Savepeter2/Savepeter2/README.md

 ### Hi there 👋 I'm Adekolu Peter

-💻 I'm a Data Analyst who provides data-driven solutions to real-world problems.
+💻 I'm a Data Analyst and a Data Backend Engineer who provides data-driven solutions to real-world problems.

 📌 **Skills**